Reviews You Can Rely On

 beats studio pro - our 28.4-hour battery life measurement topped beats's claim of 24...

-The Studio Pro outperformed many competitors for battery life with a 28 hour run time, but still fell short of a few that last up to 50 hours.
+The Studio Pro outperformed many competitors in terms of battery life, boasting a 28-hour runtime, but it can't compete with others that last up to 50 hours.

 However, for an ANC product, the Studio Pro's run time is fairly average.